One, Two, Buckle My Shoe (novel): Explanation of the novel's title

 The book's UK title is derived from a well-known children's nursery rhyme of the same name, and the chapters each correspond to a line of that rhyme.
 Other Agatha Christie books and short stories also share this naming convention, such as Hickory Dickory Dock, A Pocket Full of Rye, Five Little Pigs, How Does Your Garden Grow? and – most famously – And Then There Were None.

 Major themes

 This is the first of the Poirot novels to reflect the pervasive gloom of the Second World War, and is one of Christie's most overtly political novels.
 Frank Carter is a fascist and Howard Raikes a leftist.
 Mr Barnes discusses the main political forces freely with Poirot.
 Blunt's credentials as a champion of political and financial stability are made clear in the text.
-Nevertheless, given the choice between setting free a blasé triple murderer and allowing an innocent man, set up by the guilty man, to be hanged, Poirot saves Carter and lets Blunt and Gerda be arrested.
+Nevertheless, given the choice between setting free a triple murderer who benefits society and allowing a distasteful yet innocent man, set up by the guilty person, to be hanged, Poirot saves Carter and lets Blunt be arrested.